-Where to Stay in Lisbon: Best Areas & Hotels, 2018
+Where to Stay in Lisbon: Best Areas & Hotels

 Tourists do not need to sacrifice quality or location for price when it comes to Lisbon's mid-range hotels, several of which can be found in Rossio and along the chic Avenida da Liberdade.
 My Story Hotel Rossio has an ideal central and scenic location overlooking Rossio Square, very close to the train station, Carmo Archaeological Museum, and the Elevador de Santa Justa.
 This boutique hotel has beautifully decorated rooms with unique and tasteful touches and high-end amenities, like rain showers and in-mirror televisions.
 Guests will also appreciate the complimentary pastries and bottled water available in the lobby, free Wi-Fi, and an excellent on-site restaurant.

 The Hotel Santa Justa is so named for its proximity to the Santa Justa Elevator, which leads to the Bairro Alto.
 Set on a pedestrian-only street just steps from the Rossio train station, it is quiet yet centrally positioned for prime sightseeing and surrounded by dozens of restaurants and shops.
 Rooms are modern but have personality and include a mini-fridge with complimentary beverages, a Nespresso coffee maker, L'Occitane toiletries, and even a welcome gift for each guest.

 For those on a budget, the Rossio neighborhood has a couple of options that are within walking distance of tourist attractions and ideal for sightseeing.
-The 7 Hotel sits a few blocks from the river and is within a ten-minute walk of museums like the Museum of Design, as well as several historic churches.
-This hotel offers a wide range of prices, and the more affordable choices tend to fill up quickly, but a generous breakfast buffet is included with your stay, and the rooms are bright and modern, equipped with safes, mini-fridges, and other amenities.
+The 7 Hotel sits less than two blocks from the Santa Justa Lift and is within a 10-minute walk of museums like the Museum of Design, as well as several historic churches.
+This hotel offers a wide range of prices, and the more affordable choices tend to fill up quickly, but a generous breakfast buffet is included with your stay, and the soundproofed rooms are bright and modern, equipped with safes, mini-fridges, and other amenities.

-Sitting just one block from Rossio Square and close to the Tram 28 stop, Pensao Praca da Figueira has large, bright rooms.
-Family rooms are available, and both breakfast and Wi-Fi are included.

-Although you will want to take a taxi back up the hill after a day of sightseeing, the dependable quality and service at Ibis Lisboa Liberdade is a great budget choice that sits just north of the botanical garden on the edge of the Barrio Alto.
+Although you will want to take a taxi back up the hill after a day of sightseeing, the dependable quality and service at Ibis Lisboa Liberdade is a great budget choice that sits just north of the Natural History Museum and Botanical Garden on the edge of the Barrio Alto.
 All guest rooms are non-smoking, and hotel conveniences include a restaurant on-site, 24-hour snacks, free Wi-Fi, and on-site covered parking.
 The hotel is within easy walking distance of the Medeiros e Almeida Museum, the Praca dos Restauradores, and the Avenida da Liberdade shopping district.

 For a romantic luxury getaway, the Olissippo Lapa Palace has everything a couple could wish for.
 Although it is located in the embassy district, near the Basilica da Estrela and Museu Nacional de Arte Antiga, the hotel's secluded grounds are an oasis, with plentiful trees and a peaceful stream.
 The 19th-century palace sits atop a hill, and each elegantly decorated room has a balcony or private terrace that looks out across the gardens and the Tagus River.
 Amenities rival top resorts, including a chic spa, indoor and outdoor pools, hot tub, state-of-the-art fitness center, fine dining, and impeccable service.